 The Possibility of Reconciliation

 Overwhelmingly adult children who have divorced their parents say that they did it for the good of their families, or for their own good.
 When asked whether the parents should try for a reconciliation, answers vary.
 Some consider any attempt at communication as harassment.
 In the Estranged Stories survey, however, around 60% of the adult children said that they would like to have a relationship with the person from whom they were estranged.
 The steps cited most often that could effect a reconciliation were apologies from parents, parents taking responsibility and boundary setting.
-Parents in this situation may find some hope in these findings.
-Even if they have been divorced, perhaps the decree is not yet final.

 What Estrangement Means for Grandparents